GoogleCloudPlatform/community/tutorials/vault-injector-gke/index.md

         vault secrets list
         # omitting output

-    Even after the machine is started, it may take a minute for the installation and initialization to complete.
+    It may take a minute for the installation and initialization to complete after the machine has started.

 ## Create the GKE cluster